Ng Ki-pin: EggPlantEgg (2012–present)

-In 2019, the song "浪流連" ("Wandering Continuously") was nominated for Song of the Year at the Golden Melody Awards.
+In 2017, EggPlantEgg independently released their debut studio album, Cartoon Characters, which won Best Taiwanese Album and earned the group the Best New Artist in the 29th Golden Melody Awards.
+In 2019, their song "Waves Wandering" was nominated for Song of the Year in the 30th Golden Melody Awards.
+In 2020, their album We Will Get Married Later received nominations for Best Band, Best Taiwanese Album, and Best Album Packaging in the 31st Golden Melody Awards.

-In 2020, their album We Will Get Married Later (我們以後要結婚) earned nominations for Album of the Year, Best Taiwanese Album, Best Band, and Best Album Packaging at the 31st Golden Melody Awards.
-Their song "愛情你比我想的閣較偉大" ("Love, You Are Greater Than I Thought") was nominated for Best Original Film Song at the 58th Golden Horse Awards, and won Song of the Year at the 33rd Golden Melody Awards.
+Their song "Oh Love, You Are Much Greater Than I Imagined", featured in the 2021 film Man in Love, was nominated for Best Original Film Song in the 58th Golden Horse Awards, and won Song of the Year in the 33rd Golden Melody Awards.

 In September 2022, EggPlantEgg announced an indefinite hiatus due to Ng suffering vocal cord damage.